 Whilst some European and Australian fans weren't happy about the censorship, they found the anal probing and abortion minigames that were censored to be pretty funny.

 The Nazi Zombie (sans fetus) dialog is completely removed in the Australian PC version.
 When Zombie Nazi Chef cries out in German, the subtitle displays "—— ——!"

 That may be universal.
 It's happened with at least one American PC copy as well.

 It appears to be just that one line, at least in the U.S. version.
 All of the other Nazi Zombies are subtitled with "[speaking German]".

-Partway through the kids plan to convince more factions to join the game, naming the girls, the kindergardners and the federation.
-While recruiting the girls does lead to a fairly long quest chain, the kindergardners and federation are recruited offscreen, instead of you being given a quest to get them to join you.
+Partway through the kids plan to convince more factions to join the game, naming the girls, the kindergartners and the federation.
+While recruiting the girls does lead to a fairly long quest chain, the kindergartners and federation are recruited offscreen, instead of you being given a quest to get them to join you.

 Given the turn-based RPG gameplay, the Chinpokomon side-quest might have been better if you actually could battle and catch the Chinpokomon rather than just collecting them on in the overworld.

 Tier-Induced Scrappy: There are two tiers of buddies: Butters, Stan, and Kyle are fantastic depending on what is necessary note Butters is tough, can heal, and hits columns of enemies, Kyle hits multiple enemies, as well as being able to boost stats of both him and the new kid for free, and Stan hits single targets and rows, and the others, who are useful only to obtain achievements or in single battles note Jimmy is useful against Al Gore, but only for one round to put the Secret Service to sleep, Cartman is outclassed by Kyle, and Princess Kenny, while decent in the beginning of the game for multi-hitting damage, is useless once Stan joins the party